Article by Alex Clarke

 If ankylosing spondylitis is suspected by your physiotherapist, you will be referred to your GP for further testing including blood tests and possibly imaging such as X-rays, MRI or a CT scan.
-Should the test results indicate possible ankylosing spondylitis, you are generally referred on to see a Rheumatologist who specialises in diagnosing the condition.
+Should the test results indicate possible ankylosing spondylitis, you are generally referred on to see a Rheumatologist, who specialises in diagnosing this condition.

 What is Ankylosing Spondylitis Treatment?

 Your GP and rheumatologist may prescribe medications to help control the inflammatory part of the disease.
 As well as seeing your GP or rheumatologist for check-ups, your physiotherapist plays an important role in helping you manage your ankylosing spondylitis.

 Your physiotherapist will use an array of treatment tools to reduce your pain and inflammation.
 These include heat, electrotherapy, acupuncture, de-oading taping techniques, and soft tissue massage.

 PHASE II - Restoring Normal ROM & Posture

 As your pain and inflammation settle, your physiotherapist will turn their attention to restoring your normal joint range of motion, muscle length, neural tissue mobility and resting muscle tension.

 Treatment may include joint mobilisation and alignment techniques, massage, muscle stretches and neurodynamic exercises, plus acupuncture, trigger point therapy or dry needling.
 Your physiotherapist is an expert in the techniques that will work best for you.

 PHASE III - Restore Normal Muscle Control & Strength